moondance-labs/tanssi-docs/learn/tanssi/technical.md

 The assignment algorithm will start distributing the available collators, serving first the Tanssi Network and then the ContainerChains, ordered by the registration date, being served on a first come first served basis.
 Once the assignment is made, it will be upheld for at least one session.

-Every new assignment works intentionally with a one-session delay, so collators may know in advance if they are assigned to serve Tanssi Network, or which of the ContainerChains they are bound to.
+Every new assignment works intentionally with a one-session delay, so collators may know in advance if they are assigned to serve Tanssi Network or one of the ContainerChains.

 When a new session starts, Tanssi Protocol will put into effect the queued assignment.
 It will also calculate the new assignment, considering changes in ContainerChains that might have been activated or deactivated and collators that might have been added or removed from the pool.
 This new assignment will be queued for the next session.

-The following picture shows an example of how the algorithm works by distributing ten available collators, with a minimum threshold of three collators for the Tanssi Network and two collators for the ContainerChains.
+The following picture shows an example of how the algorithm works by distributing ten available collators, with a minimum threshold of three collators for the Tanssi Network and two collators for each of the ContainerChains.

 ![Collators Assignment Algorithm](/images/learn/tanssi/technical/light-technical-1.png#only-light)
 ![Collators Assignment Algorithm](/images/learn/tanssi/technical/dark-technical-1.png#only-dark)